 Dear Reader,

-This text is a nomadic journey from the (or: this) abstract to the material.
-I am trying to establish a lineage between a spatial practice like squatting and a (for lack of a better term) digital practice like (for lack of a better term) self-hosting.
-There are several similarities in the urgencies both of these practices (can) address, but while squatting is battle-tested and well established, it seems that digitally, we often still struggle to find useful tactics to counteract the effects of (for lack of a better term) the cloud.
-Even though the analogy is limited (we can not simply apply the spatial logic of the physical world to the virtual) this essay is an attempt to find ways in which our experience with the negotiation of physical space can help us with our digital conundrum.
+This text is a nomadic journey from the abstract to the material.
+I am trying to establish a lineage between the spatial practice of squatting and the (digital practice of self-hosting.
+There are several similarities in the urgencies both of these practices (can) address, but while squatting is battle-tested and well established, it seems that digitally, we often still struggle to find useful tactics to counteract the effects of the cloud.
+Even though the analogy is limited (as we can not simply apply the spatial logic of the physical world to the virtual), this is an attempt to find ways in which our experience with the negotiation of physical space can help us with our digital conundrum.

-First, I examine the spatial and geographical metaphors we (have) use(d) to describe the internet, and argue that any understanding of it as a separate, autonomous space is insufficient.
-I then argue that tactics and sentiments from the squatting movement could be applied to the digital.
-As an example, I examine the functioning of squats not as autonomous spaces per se, but rather as nodes situated in larger contexts and (support) networks, reliant on a new set of dependencies that they define for themselves.
-I conclude with examples, specific to the city of Amsterdam, in which the two domains merge.
-I assume a certain understanding of what is wrong with the internet today.
-You can find a summary of this, a baseline of sorts, in the appendix.

 fig A.1: A Thundercloud, a mix of a cloud icon and the international squatting sign that resembles lightning strike.